kovzol/bibref/examples/README.md

 In a future version of **bibref**, these examples will be revisited and updated to the current state-of-the-art of the program.
 Please stay tuned.

+To check these files quickly, open a terminal and issue `bibref < example.txt` by using the desired test file name instead of **example.txt**.